scalameta/munit/docs/fixtures.md

 ## Ad-hoc suite-local fixtures

-Override `beforeAll()` and `afterAll()` to add custom logic that should run before all test cases start runniing and after all tests cases have finished running.
+Override `beforeAll()` and `afterAll()` to add custom logic that should run before all test cases start running and after all tests cases have finished running.
 For example, use this feature to establish a database connection that should be reused between test cases.